 This article originally appeared in Training Magazine Online on October 16, 2015 in the column "Virtually There."

 Interested in more depth information?
-Check out our Virtual Classroom Instructional Designer Certificate course by clicking on the graphic below.
+Check out our Virtual Classroom Design Mastery Series certificate course by clicking on the graphic below.